psychogenic/riffpga/README.md

 The basic function doesn't require all that much wiring.
 Even with all the "options" you basically just need 9 pins.

-Here's the relevant section of one of my boards that uses this system with a bare RP2040 chip:
+Here are the two boards from which I grabbed the terminal screenshots, along with the relevant section of a schematic that uses this system with a bare RP2040 chip:

 ![riffpga hook-up](./images/riffpga_basichookup.jpg)